Perry v. Louisiana: Background

 Michael Owen Perry (born December 3, 1954) murdered five people, including his parents and infant nephew, at and around his parents’ home in Lake Arthur, Louisiana.
 Following the murders, he fled the state, leaving behind a list of five other intended targets, including Justice Sandra Day O'Connor and musician Olivia Newton-John.
 He was ultimately arrested at a hotel in Washington D.C., apparently on his way to kill O'Connor.

-A jury convicted him of the five murders and sentenced him to the death penalty.
+A jury convicted him of the five murders and sentenced him to death.
 After his sentencing, the trial court found that his competence to be executed depended on his taking psychiatric medication and ordered that he be forcibly medicated to be sure he remained competent.
 Ford v.
 Wainwright (1986) had already established that an insane inmate could not be executed.

 Opinion of the Court

 In a per curiam decision, the Court vacated the lower court's ruling without issuing an opinion.
 The case was remanded to the Louisiana Supreme Court for further deliberation given Washington v.
 Harper (1990), also a case involving involuntary medication, which had been decided after the District Court's ruling.